hack2skill/intel-oneAPI/README.md

 #### Team Leader Email - sarthakjoshisj93@gmail.com

 ## A Brief of the Prototype 🎦:
-  #### Developed a road sign detection model using the oneAPI framework in conjunction with the openVINO toolkit.
+  #### Developed a road sign 🛑 detection model using the oneAPI framework in conjunction with the openVINO toolkit.
   #### Leveraged the oneAPI libraries and tools for efficient implementation and optimization.
   #### Utilized a dataset containing German road sign images for training and evaluation.
-  ####  Trained a deep learning model SSD using the dataset within the oneAPI framework.
+  #### Trained a deep learning model SSD using the dataset within the Intel oneAPI oneDAL(DATA ANALYTIC LIBRARY).
-  ####  Fine-tuned the model to improve its accuracy in detecting Indian road signs.
+  #### Fine-tuned the model to improve its accuracy in detecting Indian road signs and help autonomous vehicles.
   #### Converted the trained model to the OpenVINO Intermediate Representation (IR) format for deployment.
 Utilized openVINO's inference engine to perform real-time road sign detection on different hardware platforms.
   #### Achieved high accuracy and real-time performance in road sign detection tasks using the combined power of the oneAPI framework and OpenVINO toolkit, showcasing their synergy in computer vision applications.

   ### Diagram
   ![Diagram](https://github.com/Craniace/intel-oneAPI/assets/100042684/be5c1803-083c-4879-8cde-c2d4ec154092)